-Let us remark that in \cite{H}, $\KK_1$ is taken as an {\em arbitrary} separable Hilbert space.
-But it follows from the fact that there is an isometric embedding of $\KK_1$ into $\KK$, that one can take $\KK_1$ as a subspace of $\KK$, as we do here.
+We remark that in \cite{H}, $\KK_1$ is taken as an {\em arbitrary} separable Hilbert space.
+But it follows from the fact that there is an isometric embedding of $\KK_1$ into $\KK$ that one can take $\KK_1$ as a subspace of $\KK$, as we do here.

 In what follows we will work with a subclass of shift-invariant subspaces called {\em full range} that we define now.

 Let $M$ be an $S$-invariant subspace of $H^2_{\KK}$ and let $W=M\ominus S(M)$ denote its wandering subspace.
 Consider an orthonormal basis $\{E_j\}_{j\in I}$ of $W$.
 For almost every $z\in\T,$ define